ciscoheat/dataclass/README.md

 - `circularReferences`: An Enum with three values.
 The default, `ThrowException`, throws an exception when it detects a circular reference. `SetToNull`, sets those circular references to `null` instead. `TrackReferences` keeps track of the references, stores them in JSON and restores them when converted back, at a small storage and time penalty.

 Of course, you can instantiate your own `dataclass.JsonConverter` if you don't want to use the extension methods.

+#### When using interfaces

+Since DataClass needs to instantiate a class to handle validation, using interfaces is problematic when converting to JSON.
+Therefore another JSON converter is available, `dataclass.TypedJsonConverter`, which should be used instead of `JsonConverter` when a DataClass contains an interface.
+It will add a `"$class"` field to the JSON structure, which must be available as a type when converting back to a DataClass.

+An exception will be thrown if a dataclass contains an interface and `JsonConverter` is used.

 ### CSV